Atul99199/Life-Skills/OPPs.md

 Data binding is a process of binding the application UI and business logic.
 Any change made in the business logic will reflect directly to the application UI.

 ## 4. Polymorphism:
 Polymorphism is an object-oriented programming (OOP) concept that allows objects of different classes to be treated as objects of a common superclass.
-The term "polymorphism" comes from Greek words meaning "many forms".
+The term "polymorphism" originates from Greek words meaning "many forms."

 ## Types of Polymorphism :